-A wonderful and exhilarating place, Dartmoor’s 386 square miles has so many options for getting active.
-Explore the highest tors on foot, tackle the steepest hills on your bike, hack over the moor on horseback, brave a cold dip while wild swimming, try out kayaking and climbing or enjoy a sedate day fishing; there are so many options for exploring Dartmoor National Park!
-We’ve got lots of walk suggestions for you HERE.
+An inspiring and exhilarating place, Dartmoor’s 386 square miles has so many options for getting active in autumn.
+Explore the highest tors on foot, tackle the steep hills that you’ll find on so many of our roads on your bike, hack over the moor on horseback, brave a cold dip while wild swimming, try out kayaking or climbing or enjoy a quiet day fishing; there are so many options for exploring Dartmoor National Park!
+We’ve also got lots of walk suggestions for you HERE.

 Folklore and Legends